 Here are 5 big warning signals to look out for to protect yourself:

-- If you recently submitted several loan applications online or applied on a loan broker website, and then out of the blue someone calls, texts, or emails you to offer you a loan, it’s a scam!
+- If you recently submitted several quick loan applications online or applied on a loan broker website, and then out of the blue someone calls, offers text loans, or emails you to offer you a loan, it’s a scam!

 - When a caller asks you to pay an upfront fee before your loan can be funded as an ‘admin fee’, a ‘deposit’ or ‘because you have bad credit’, it’s a scam!